When the weather isn’t singing summer, bring that yellow zing into the kitchen with these little pockets of sunshine.

 Once baked, remove from the oven and cool on a wire rack while you make the icing topping.

-For the glazed topping zest and juice a lemon then add 2 tbsp of the lemon juice and half the zest into a large bowl.
-Add the icing sugar and mix until you have an icing that’s a thick enough consistency to top onto the tarts and spread without it running off.
+For the glazed topping add the golden icing sugar, ginger and milk until you have an icing that’s a thick enough consistency to top onto the tarts and spread without it running off.

-Spread the icing onto of the cooled tarts then scatter the remaining lemon zest over the top.
+Spread the icing onto of the cooled tarts then top with the mini gingerbread men and dust all over with a tsp of cinnamon.

 The tarts will keep in an airtight container for up to 3 days.